 As your income goes up, portions of your income are subject to different tax brackets that progressively increase the percentage of tax you pay on that income.
 If you're single in 2018, for instance, you'd pay 10 percent on your income up to $9,525, then 15 percent on income between that and $38,700.

 Choosing a different status may change the point at which you move between brackets.
 A married couple filing jointly in 2018 stays at 10 percent until their joint income reaches $19,050, while for head of household, the cutoff is $13,600.

 Claiming standard deductions

-The standard deduction is a set amount you can deduct to reduce the amount of your income that can be taxed.
+The standard deduction is a set amount you can deduct to reduce the amount of your income that is taxed.
 It is generally used by people who don’t have enough deductible expenses to make it worth itemizing their deductions.

-Your ability to itemize depends on your filing status since the larger the standard deduction you are eligible to claim, the more expenses you must pay during the year to make it worth itemizing.
+Your ability to lower your taxes by itemizing depends on your filing status since the larger the standard deduction you are eligible to claim, the more expenses you must pay during the year to make it worth itemizing.

 When you use TurboTax to prepare your taxes, we will ask simple questions about your situation and will recommend the best filing status for you.

 See which tax prep product is right for you

 Welcome back!
 Simply sign in to get started or continue where you left off.